The Dairyman's Daughter: Publication and popularity

 The Dairyman's Daughter was first issued in tract form in 1814 by the Religious Tract Society and in the same year by the New England Tract Society in Boston.
 The National Society in 1825 published it as Tract No. 9, and circulated at least half a million copies of this narrative, as the chief agency for its distribution in America.

 In 1828, 14 years after its first publication, its circulation exceeded four million copies in 19 languages, and the number of conversions from its perusal were estimated in the thousands.
 Its popularity increased for several decades and it is estimated that over ten million copies have been distributed in many languages.
 Some writers have claimed that The Dairyman's Daughter has had a more extensive influence and a wider circulation than any other similar publication.

 One chapter of a recent book surveying the history of the Religious Tract Society, Lutterworth Press and children's literature is devoted to The Dairyman's Daughter.

 The success of the story led many to make the pilgrimage to Arreton to visit the grave of the Dairyman's Daughter, including Queen Victoria.
-The simple chair on which Miss Wallbridge sat when talking with Rev. Richmond was preserved and in 1836 sent to America, where it remains in the possession of the American Tract Society.
+The simple chair on which Miss Wallbridge sat when talking with Rev. Richmond was preserved and in 1836 sent to America, where it was given to the American Tract Society.
+Today, the chair is housed in the Texas Baptist Historical Collection as part of the American Tract Society archives.
 A chapel was erected in her memory on the main road between Arreton and Apse Heath.
 Now closed and converted into a residence, the foundation stone is still visible from the road.

 In 1859, the American artist Jasper Francis Cropsey painted a work entitled The Cottage of the Dairyman's Daughter.

 Present-day influence

-During most of the 19th century, Christian writers extensively used sickness and death-bed experiences.
-However, this morbid theme, was not well adapted to the tastes and the requirements of the 20th century and beyond.
 The book is now not widely known, although the short text of it has been reprinted innumerable times in various anthologies and publications.

 The best-known memorial today to the Dairyman's Daughter in her home parish of Arreton is a pub of the same name, located close to Wallbridge's grave in the churchyard of St George's Church.